-Over the past few years, the Chinese Social Credit System (SCS) has attracted assiduous media attention as critics say that it is a new government initiative by the Chinese government to spy on its citizens and businesses by collecting information and promoting government-approved behaviours and policies.
+Over the past few years, the Chinese Social Credit System (SCS) has attracted assiduous media attention as critics say that it is a new government initiative by the Chinese government to spy on its citizens and businesses by collecting information and promoting government-approved behaviors and policies.
 As with any government initiative to place greater scrutiny, there are very many objections being raised by the press and regular people around the world for the invasive nature of the SCS framework.
 The SCS, while not completely implemented as of yet, is being slowly crept into place by the government, with sights set on full implementation within the next few years.
-Given the Orwellian nature and the unprecedented scale of such a government project, observing and analysing the effects of the Credit System in China can provide a model of how a government can easily subvert and control its citizenry with big tech, surveillance, and top-down control.
+Given the Orwellian nature and the unprecedented scale of such a government project, observing and analyzing the effects of the Credit System in China can provide a model of how a government can easily subvert and control its citizenry with big tech, surveillance, and top-down control.

 2. Introduction to the Social Credit System

 2.1.
 Objective and Scope of the Social Credit System

 Let’s get acquainted with the vaunted Social Credit System (SCS).
 The SCS is planned to be a national government reputation system for Chinese citizens and businesses operating in China.
 The ultimate goal of the SCS is to systematically track businesses with a “unified social credit code”, and for citizens an identity number, collecting information on their everyday activities and movements, all of which are linked to permanent records.
 For Chinese residents, this means that the government will eventually track everything, from seemingly trivial things like religious beliefs and blood types to all aspects of life, with the ultimate goal of judging citizens' behavior and trustworthiness.
 Caught jaywalking, don't pay a court bill, play your music too loud on the train and you could lose certain rights, such as the right to travel.

 2.2.
 Justification and History of the Social Credit System